 - Architectural Experience

-When choosing an architect, inquire about their track record in renovating period properties.
-Discuss design decisions comprehensively before finalizing plans or seeking planning permission.
+When choosing an architect, enquire about their track record in renovating period properties.
+Discuss design decisions comprehensively before finalising plans or seeking planning permission.

-This approach ensures thorough tender documents, allowing builders to provide accurate quotes and minimizing the risk of budget overruns or disputes.
+This approach ensures thorough tender documents, allowing builders to provide accurate quotes and minimising the risk of budget overruns or disputes.

 - Detailed Planning